solidi/writing/81-the-man-who-made-magic.md

 A space shuttle came and went, losing its glory by blowing up in front of millions of children's eyes.
 That shuttle wasted time and money because it failed to make anyone believe in the next station.
 It was too routine.

 Once powerful government organizations waned, losing was once theirs.
-UFOs and UAPs have become accepted, but governments haven't let the information rip, crawling on to what little control they had left.
+UFOs and UAPs have become accepted, but governments haven't let the information rip, clasping on to what little control they had left.

 Privatizing men now controlled future offices and space.